ShepherdOnline/ShepherdHistory/_posts/2017-02-22-oil-changes-a-family-tradition.md

 I was the youngest in my family, and by the time I got to high school, I was an “only child.”
 I did many things by myself.
 But if I asked, my dad was willing to tag along and keep me company.
 And that’s where the picture you see comes from.

 When I was in high school I got my first car.
 And wanting to do the “manly” thing, I decided to change my own oil.
-Now this was in the days before Youtube, so I did what any young blooded American boy would do, I asked my mother how to do it.
+Now this was in the days before YouTube, so I did what any young blooded American boy would do, I asked my mother how to do it.
 She gave me very good instructions, and I went out and purchased what I needed to get the job done.

 As I was getting things together, my father decided to come out and “help.”
 In my family, this meant he was going to supervise, drinking coffee.
 So, he set up a lawn chair and settled in with his coffee, leaving all the dirty work to me.